pmacik/devconf2013-byteman/README.md

-defconf2013-byteman
+devconf2013-byteman
 ===================

-The sources for Byteman lab on DefConf 2013
+The sources for Byteman lab on DevConf 2013